Osseointegration: Fusion of the Jaw and Dental Implants

-Osseointegration is an essential component of dental implant success.
+Osseointegration is an essential component of dental implant success and an important consideration in the overall treatment timeline.
 When Dr. Alex Hecht or Dr. Jason Hecht in Staten Island, NY, places implants in your jaw, the bone will fuse with the metal posts.
 Eventually, they become a permanent part of your oral anatomy.
 This process allows your implants to perform the same functions as your natural tooth roots.
 Because Staten Island Aesthetic & Implant Dentist is outfitted with the latest technology, your doctor can easily examine your jawbone and determine whether osseointegration will be successful.
 Fortunately, dental implants are suitable for a wide range of patients, and we can often restore your candidacy if you have suffered any bone recession following tooth loss.

 The Discovery of Osseointegration

 Osseointegration is considered one of the most important discoveries in dentistry.
 In 1952, Per-Ingvar Brånemark, a Swedish doctor, inserted a titanium rod into a rabbit’s femur to study blood flow.
 When he tried to retrieve the post, he discovered it was firmly fixed to the bone.
 Through subsequent study, he realized that bone tissue produces new collagen and cartilage in the presence of biocompatible titanium.
 As these tissues develop, the bone seals around the metal, making it a permanent part of the body.
 Dr. Brånemark quickly realized the importance of his discovery and its applications in dentistry: he had found a way to replicate the root of a tooth and therefore make tooth replacements permanent and stable.
 He successfully placed the first dental implant in the 1960s; since then, more recent developments have made dental implants the ultimate solution for missing teeth.